US COVID-19 deaths hit 600,000, equal to yearly cancer toll

 The most recent deaths are seen in some ways as especially tragic now that the vaccine has become available practically for the asking.

-More than 50% of Americans have had at least one dose of vaccine, while over 40% are fully vaccinated, according to the Centers for Disease Control and Prevention.
+More than 52% of all Americans have had at least one dose, while almost 44% are fully vaccinated, according to the Centers for Disease Control and Prevention.

-But demand for shots in the U.S. has dropped off dramatically, leaving many places with a surplus of doses and casting doubt on whether the country will meet Biden’s target of having 70% of American adults at least partially vaccinated by July 4.
+But demand for shots in the U.S. has dropped off dramatically, leaving many places with a surplus of doses and casting doubt on whether the country will meet Biden’s target of having 70% of all adults at least partially vaccinated by July 4.
 The figure stands at just under 65%.

 As of a week ago, the U.S. was averaging about 1 million injections per day, down from a high of about 3.3 million a day on average in mid-April, according to the CDC.

 At nearly every turn in the outbreak, the virus has exploited and worsened inequalities in the United States.
-CDC figures, when adjusted for age and population, show that Black, Latino and Native American people are two to three times more likely than whites to die of COVID-19.
+CDC figures, adjusted for age and population, show that Black, Latino and Native American people are two to three times more likely than whites to die of COVID-19.

 Also, an Associated Press analysis found that Latinos are dying at much younger ages than other groups.
 Hispanic people between 30 and 39 have died at five times the rate of white people in the same age group.